brooklynrail/brooklynrail-platform/content/events/2022/07/summer-screening-series-double-feature.md

 deck: "Jonas Mekas’ _Scenes from the Life of Andy Warhol_ (1972) & Storm de Hirsch’s _Third Eye Butterfly_ (1968) "
-summary: "Join us for a double feature in our Summer Screening Series in collaboration with Film-Makers' Cooperative: _Scenes from the Life of Andy Warhol_ (1972) & _Third Eye Butterfly_ (1968)."
+summary: "Join us for a double feature in our Summer Screening Series in collaboration with The Film-Makers' Cooperative: _Scenes from the Life of Andy Warhol_ (1972) & _Third Eye Butterfly_ (1968)."
 date: 2022-07-21T00:00:00-0500
 end_date: 2022-07-21T23:59:00-0500